asantaga/wiserHomeAssistantPlatform/README.md

     Temp: 21
 ```

-If you are creating your own file (or editing one you have copied from a wiser device), you can use the 2 special day
+If you are creating your own file (or editing one you have copied from a wiser device), you can use the 3 special day
-names of 'Weekdays' and 'Weekends' instead of listing individual days.
+names of 'All', 'Weekdays' and 'Weekends' instead of listing individual days.

 For lights and shutters, you can also use the special times of Sunrise and Sunset.